-- Will take a minimum of three (3) "H" designation courses, including at least one HONORS SEMINAR (HUM 298); - Will attend the HONORS ORIENTATION before starting the freshman year; and - Will be expected to attend a minimum of two HONORS EVENTS during each academic year, including lectures, concerts, and other designated events.
+- 1. will take a minimum of three (3) "H" designation courses, including at least one HONORS SEMINAR (HUM 298); - 2. attend the HONORS ORIENTATION before starting the freshman year; and

+3. be expected to attend a minimum of two HONORS EVENTS during each academic year, including lectures, concerts, and other designated events.